rrwick/Addivox/docs/docs/installation_macos.md

 | `Addivox.clap`        | CLAP          | `~/Library/Audio/Plug-Ins/CLAP/`                    | Bitwig Studio, REAPER                                               |
 | `Addivox.aaxplugin`   | AAX           | `/Library/Application Support/Avid/Audio/Plug-Ins/` | Pro Tools                                                           |

-If you are not sure which plugin format to install, start with `Addivox.app` for Logic Pro, GarageBand or MainStage, `Addivox.aaxplugin` for Pro Tools, and `Addivox.vst3` for most other modern DAWs. `Addivox.component` and `Addivox.vst` are mainly useful for older DAW versions or existing projects that already use those formats.
+If you are not sure which plugin format to install, start with `Addivox.app` for Logic Pro, GarageBand or MainStage, `Addivox.aaxplugin` for Pro Tools, and `Addivox.vst3` for most other modern DAWs. `Addivox.component` and `Addivox.vst` are mainly useful for older DAWs.

 The `Library` folder inside your home folder is hidden by default.
 To open one of these folders in Finder: